Horseback Riding

 The trailhead is located at the north end of middle bridge off of Highway 50.
 Horse trailers may be parked at the trailhead.
 Towing vehicles and trailers may be left in the parking lot overnight.
 Hitching posts are not available, either at the trailhead or along the trail.

-This trail is moderately strenuous with a round trip distance of 4 miles, (6.4 km).
-It climbs 600' (185 m) in elevation.
+This trail is moderately strenuous with a round trip distance of 3.8 miles (6.4 km).
 No water is available, and there is little shade.
 The trail proceeds in a westerly direction along the base of a hill above the shoreline of Blue Mesa Reservoir and turns northward and winds up though Dillon Gulch.
 Partway up the gulch, the trail swings westward at a junction with an un-maintained trail.
 At this point, an unimproved, unmarked trail continues northward which leads into the West Elk Wilderness.

 Dry Gulch

-A trail that is not maintained extends northward from the back of the cmapground.
+An unmaintained trail extends northward from the back of the campground.
 This trail provides access to Bureau of Land Management land, the Sapinero State Wildlife Area, and the Gunnison National Forest.
 Check at local agency offices for rules pertaining to use of horses in these areas.
 Access to these areas is also available on a primitive road north of East Elk Creek Group Campground.

 US Forest Service in Gunnison: (970) 641-0471